Aviahelm/Wyrda/content/Players/Kerrick/Kerrick's Thoughts.md

 ### Gwendolyn

-Sekaroth took more of a toll on me than I expected.
+Sekaroth took more of a toll on me than I thought.
 I’m tired.
-It’s making me reflect on things I haven’t thought about in years.
-I dreamed about you today—a painful vision of when I learned of your disappearance.
-It dragged me back to a dark place, somewhere I fought so hard to escape.
+It’s causing me to reflect on things I haven’t thought about in years.
+I dreamed about you today.
+A painful vision of when I found out about your disappearance.
+It brought me to a dark place, somewhere I tried my very best to get out of.

-When you left the Kingdom, I was lost.
-I had no sense of direction.
-I always returned home to you, so when I came back and you were gone, I had no desire to do anything at all anymore—so I did nothing.
+When you left the Kingdom, I was lost, I had no sense of direction.
+I always returned home to you, so when I returned and you were gone, I had no desire to do anything at all anymore, so that’s exactly what I did.
+Nothing.

-I have so many questions for you.

-I will find you again.

 ### Willow